jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 -----

-For practical reasons, a triangle's purpose may have to be maintained.
+For practical reasons, a triangle's purpose may might be maintained.
 This might make the diagram not be an exact representation of ALL the systematics, so that sucks.
 The different purposes of the triangle may be base class, interface, group, joint access modifier, etcetera.
 I guess if you want to group members by different aspects, triangles might overlap.
 I already brainstormed about that some time in the past.
 \> But overlap can be avoided by automatic containment?
 Couldn’t it?
 How might that look?
 It might create secondary references, won’t it?

 -----